TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 Add products to the cart and experience how the Order delivery date works- [Live Demo](https://demo.tychesoftwares.com/woocommercepro/shop/).

 Also, Use and become familiar with the admin dashboard controls- [Admin Demo](http://demo.tychesoftwares.com/woocommercepro/wp-admin/).

+**While the lite has 20+ features, the Order Delivery Date Pro has 50+ features.
+[Unlock all the PRO features for just $1 with our trial offer](https://www.tychesoftwares.com/products/woocommerce-order-delivery-date-pro-plugin-trial/?utm_source=wprepo&utm_medium=litefeatureslink&utm_campaign=OrderDeliveryDateLite).**

 Here are the Order Delivery Date for WooCommerce lite features: